belabdesmd/IQlympics/README.md

-# IQlympics - Country Quiz Challenge
+# IQlympics - Global Trivia Competition

-IQlympics is a competitive geography and trivia game built for Reddit using the Devvit platform, where players represent their countries in a global knowledge competition.
+IQlympics is a competitive trivia game built for Reddit using the Devvit platform, where players represent their countries in a global knowledge competition.
 Every correct answer contributes points to your nation's leaderboard position, creating a unique blend of individual skill and national pride.

 ## What is IQlympics?

 IQlympics transforms traditional trivia into a patriotic team sport where players compete for their nation's glory.
-This Country Quiz Challenge features an engaging splash screen showcasing the current top 3 countries on a podium with medals, followed by intense trivia gameplay where every decision matters.
+This trivia competition features an engaging splash screen showcasing the current top 3 countries on a podium with medals, followed by intense multiple-choice gameplay where every decision matters - you only get 5 wrong answers before elimination!

 ### Core Game Features